mkirchner/gc/README.md

    the smallest stack address considered during the mark phase).
 2. There is a pointer inside `gc_*alloc()`-allocated content that points to the allocation content.
-3. The allocation is tagged with GC_TAG_ROOT.
+3. The allocation is tagged with `GC_TAG_ROOT`.

 ### The Mark-and-Sweep Algorithm

 The naïve mark-and-sweep algorithm runs in two stages.
-First, in a *mark* stage, the algorithm detects all *roots* and from there marks all reachable allocations.
-Second, in the *sweep* stage, the algorithm iterates over all known allocations and deletes the unmarked (i.e. unreachable) allocations.
+First, in a *mark* stage, the algorithm finds and marks all *root* allocations and all allocations that are reachable from the roots.
+Second, in the *sweep* stage, the algorithm passes over all known allocations, collecting all allocations that were not marked and are therefore deemed unreachable.

 ### Finding roots

+At the beginning of the *mark* stage, we first sweep across all known allocations and find explicit roots with the `GC_TAG_ROOT` tag set.
+Each of these roots is a starting point for [depth-first recursive marking](#depth-first-recursive-marking).

-`gc` attempts to detect roots in the stack (starting from the bottom-of-stack pointer `bos` that is passed to `gc_start()`) and the registers (by [dumping them on the stack](#dumping-registers-on-the-stack) prior to the mark phase).
-It also supports heap-allocated objects that have the `GC_TAG_ROOT` tag set.
+`gc` subsequently detects all roots in the stack (starting from the bottom-of-stack pointer `bos` that is passed to `gc_start()`) and the registers (by [dumping them on the stack](#dumping-registers-on-the-stack) prior to the mark phase) and uses these as starting points for marking as well.

-Marking an allocation consists of (1) setting the `tag` field in an `Allocation` object to `GC_TAG_MARK` and (2) scanning the allocated memory for pointers to known allocations, recursively repeating the process.

 ### Depth-first recursive marking

-Marking allocations is implemented as a simple, recursive depth-first search with `char` size increments (since there is no guarantee for any stack alignment):
+Given a root allocation, marking consists of (1) setting the `tag` field in an `Allocation` object to `GC_TAG_MARK` and (2) scanning the allocated memory for pointers to known allocations, recursively repeating the process.

+The underlying implementation is a simple, recursive depth-first search that scans over all memory content to find potential references:

 ```c
 void gc_mark_alloc(GarbageCollector* gc, void* ptr)